 For the cervical syndrome derived from carpal tunnel syndrome or Ulnar Neuropathy the surgery on the elbow and wrist gives spectacular results and complete relief of the sufferer from neck pain.

-If the neck pain comes from slipped disc or degenerative lesions (salts) of the vertebrae of the cervical spine, anti-inflammatory drugs as voltaren, mesulid, etc. are used, and if the pain will not recede, there could be done a local infusion (injection) of drugs with anti-inflammatory medications with local action at the area of the damage.
+If the neck pain comes from slipped disc or degenerative lesions (salts) of the vertebrae of the cervical spine, anti-inflammatory drugs and if the pain will not recede, there could be done a local infusion (injection) of drugs with anti-inflammatory medications with local action at the area of the damage.

 Very rarely, there are indications for surgical treatment.
 After the pain is gone, potentiation exercises and shoulders and dorsal elevation reduce the repetition of frequency of the cervical syndrome.